Curly hair Journey: Routine for fully transitioned Hair

 Trimming off the last inch of relaxed hair was super rewarding for me, I no longer have to compromise to find products and techniques that work for both my transitioning hair & natural hair.

-I have established a really good routine for my natural curls which is so quick and simple (as I train 6 days a week so don't have time to spend hours on my hair).
+I have established a really good routine which is so quick and simple (as I train 6 days a week so don't have time to spend hours on my hair).

 READ THE LABELS